pyamin1878/Airline_DS_Project/README.md

 ## Business Understanding
 - Requirements and Objectives from our new director of aviation is to decide which aircraft our less accident prone and generally safer so that our company can purchase them
 ## Data Understanding
+### Examining the data with a wider lens
+We were given a `.csv` file of raw data from the National Transportation Safety Board [NTSB](https://www.ntsb.gov/Pages/AviationQueryv2.aspx) that we imported into a jupyter notebook
+#### Rows
+- Specifies that each incident that occurs with aircraft as an `'accident'`
+##### Columns
+- The location and region of where accidents occured
+- The specifications of each aircraft including the make, model, engine type, and # engines
+- Total Injuries
+- Flight Status as well as weather conditions on that day.
 ## Data Preparation (Can be really short in README)
 ## Analysis and Results/Recommendations
 ### Recommendation 1: Safest Engine 'type' based off fatal vs non fatal injuries